-Dow Drops 1,700 Points: Stocks In Meltdown After Temporary Trading Halt
+Dow Drops 1,900 Points: Stocks In Meltdown After Temporary Trading Halt

-The Dow Jones Industrial Average plunged more than 1,700 points, or 7.5%.
-The S&P 500 and the Nasdaq were each down more than 6%.
+The Dow Jones Industrial Average plunged more than 1,900 points, or 8%.
+The S&P 500 and the Nasdaq were each down about 7%.

-The market tumble came hours after President Trump announced a 30-day ban on travel from European countries to the United States.
+The market tumble came hours after President Trump announced a 30-day ban on travel from European countries (but not the United Kingdom) to the United States.

 Trump said it was an effort to stem the spread of the coronavirus, but the move caused confusion on both sides of the Atlantic and drew skepticism from several health experts.
+And it was also another blow to airlines, hotels and tourist attractions that have already taken a beating.

-Thursday's drop followed a nearly 6% percent plunge in the Dow on Wednesday, when the blue chip index entered a bear market, defined as falling 20% from its peak.
+Thursday's stock market drop followed a nearly 6% percent plunge in the Dow on Wednesday, when the blue chip index entered a bear market, defined as falling 20% from its peak.
 The S&P 500 is now also in a bear market, ending an 11-year winning streak.

-Trading was also halted briefly on Monday after the S&P 500 fell 7%, triggering automatic circuit breakers.
-The Dow lost 2,013 points on that day.

 In addition to the travel ban, Trump also announced measures to overcome "temporary economic disruptions" caused by the disease.
 The proposals include a $50 billion program to provide low-interest loans to small businesses affected by the coronavirus.